Patent Strategies for Acquisitions in India

 Patent Prosecution:

-Should the patent office raise objections to an application, then the applicant has to face a response and draft relevant amendments to an application.
+Should the patent office raise objections to an application, then the applicant has to face a response and draft relevant amendments to the application.
 For inventions that have relative complexities and henceforth related objections, it takes about a month or so.
-The filing date of patent is taken as determinative if and when the whole requirements of that patent application is satisfied.
-Upon which, such inventor shall, from the succeeding 20-year period from date, be taken to be regarded as the sole proprietor of this particular invention.
+The filing date of a patent is taken as determinative if and when all the requirements of that patent application are satisfied.
+Upon which, such inventor shall, from the succeeding 20-year period from the date, be taken to be regarded as the sole proprietor of this particular invention.
 This approach provides protection of business intellectual property from the time it is started.
-It, however is cumbersome as well as expensive since filing and prosecuting patents requires much time, expertise as well as resources
+It, however, is cumbersome as well as expensive since filing and prosecuting patents requires much time, expertise as well and resources

 2. Acquisition of Patents in Existence by Purchase or Transfer